Mexico Memorial Airport, Mexico, MO

 18/363,200 x 50 ft.asphalt/concreteFair

 Parking is ramp or tiedowns only, but Major Airframe and Power services are available.
-There is no bottled or bulk oxygen on this field.
+There is a pilot lounge, snooze room, flight planning room, restroom, and WiFi, but no bottled or bulk oxygen on this field.

 Transportation